AlexPierron/Theoretical-Principal-of-Deep-Learning/README.md

 ### Keywords: supervised learning, neural networks, generalization, fat-shattering dimension, VC dimension, error rate, theoretical bounds, numerical simulations

 ## Prerequisites:
-Optimization, Statistics and Probabilities
+Optimization, Statistics and Probabilities \
 Basic knowledge of machine learning
 Familiarity with neural networks
-Understanding of statistical concepts such as probability and error rate

 ## How to use this document:
 Codes used to produce our simulations is entirely available in this repo.
 The code is supposed to run directly when you run the notebook properly.